balajibalasubramaniam/mutationdocker/README.md

 Using this information and looking into the `config` files (inside `mutationdocker/code/mutator/` folder - config_b747cl.txt,  config_ccpi16a.txt, and config_rct_helico.txt) for each project will help you to replicate and also compare the results with mine.

+3) Where to get more information about the tool/ where is the master thesis?<br/>
+Please visit the following link for master thesis: https://digitalcommons.unl.edu/computerscidiss/165/<br/>
+My personal website link: https://sites.google.com/site/balajibytes/download-pub